DiamondLightSource/saxs-bluesky/README.md

 ```
+To see more extensive examples see the examples/ixx/example.py files

 Certain features can be interacted though the commandline tool, some example commands here.
 A lot of the configuration can be done through the PandA GUI: